delucaal/MRIToolkit/README.md

 Examples of some functionalities can be found in [Demos](demos)

 Main functionalities:
-- Complete diffusion MRI pre-processing (signal drift correction, Gibbs ringing correction, motion and eddy currents correction, B-matrix rotation, EPI correction, MPPCA denoising)
+- Complete diffusion MRI pre-processing ([signal drift correction](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.26124), [Gibbs ringing correction](https://www.ncbi.nlm.nih.gov/pubmed/26142273), motion and eddy currents correction, [B-matrix rotation](https://www.ncbi.nlm.nih.gov/pubmed/19319973), EPI correction, MPPCA denoising)
-- Diffusion Tensor Imaging (DTI) and Diffusion Kurtosis Imaging (DKI) fit;
+- Diffusion Tensor Imaging (DTI) and Diffusion Kurtosis Imaging (DKI) fit, including the [MK-curve method](https://www.ncbi.nlm.nih.gov/pubmed/30978492);
-- Fiber tractography, both with DTI and Constrained Spherical Deconvolution (CSD);
+- Fiber tractography, both with DTI and Constrained Spherical Deconvolution [(CSD)](https://www.ncbi.nlm.nih.gov/pubmed/18583153);
-- Spherical deconvolution using the damped Richardson Lucy, the Generalized Richardson Lucy and mFOD methods;
+- Spherical deconvolution using the [damped Richardson Lucy](https://www.ncbi.nlm.nih.gov/pubmed/19781650), the Generalized Richardson Lucy and mFOD methods;
 - T1 / T2 quantification

-## What's included
+I have coded most functions to accept Python-like name/value argument couples.
+To know which arguments to specify, just try the MATLAB help as, for instance,  "help EDTI.LoadNifti"

+## The MATLAB (R) toolbox
 ###### Ready to use:
 - [x] **'ExploreDTIInterface'**: I am pleased to announce that MRIToolkit now contains, distributes and develops many functions originally developed as part of [ExploreDTI](www.exploredti.com).
 They are here available as a consolidated library and are planned to also become command line tools.
 A big thank to [Alexander Leemans](http://providi-lab.org) and Ben Jeurissen for this! <br><img src="img/EDTICollaborationLogo.png" style="width:300px"/>
 - [x] **'SphericalDeconvolution'**: Methods used for two novel deconvolution methods we developed, namely the [Generalized Richardson Lucy](https://arxiv.org/abs/1910.05372) and [mFOD](https://www.biorxiv.org/content/10.1101/739136v1).
 Some of the functions here included have been taken from [Hardi Tools](https://www.neuroimagen.es/webs/hardi_tools/) of Erick Canales-Rodriguez.